 - The nature of the crash

-For instance, if you suffer injuries that require six months of intensive rehabilitation or cause permanent harm, such as paralysis, your settlement may be greater than that of someone who suffers only a broken wrist in a crash.
+For instance, if you suffered injuries that required six months of intensive rehabilitation or caused permanent harm, such as paralysis, your settlement may be greater than that of someone who suffers only a broken wrist in a crash.
+As such, the average settlement amount matters less than the injuries you suffered and the proof you can collect to support your suit.

 You May Have a Product Liability Claim for a Faulty Airbag